 Brassica – A lovely family run restaurant with the classic pairing of chef and interior designer.
 Seasonal ingredients and artistic flair combined at great value for the quality.
 Beaminster is a pretty little town, worth a drive out.

 River Cottage – where the focus on provenance all began.
 New to the farm is a casual dining space on the top car park with glorious veiws over the valley.

 The Hive Beach Café – A 20 minute drive away in Burton Bradstock.
 Provenance is key and dishes are simple and modern.
 Sister restaurant The Clubhouse in West Bexington serves more elevated fare.
 Book The Clubhouse online – no booking for The Hive Beach – take your chances and queue!

 The Anchor at Seatown – around 15 mins drive away (or a stunning 3 hour walk) is this classic pub in a glorious location serving exciting twists on pub favourites.
 The Anchor has been awarded VisitEngland pub of the year so expect it to be busy.
-Seating is all outdoors, overlooking the beach and on a first come first served basis.
+Seating is nearly all outdoors, overlooking the beach and on a first come first served basis.

 The Tytherleigh Arms, Chardstock – around 20 mins drive away, this high end pub serves contemporary meals accompanied by a terrific wine list.
 Thursday to Sunday dinner

-Fish and chips on the beach is the mainstay of any seaside stay – the smell of vinegar is just so tempting isn’t it?
+Fish and chips on the beach is the mainstay of any seaside break – the smell of vinegar is just so tempting isn’t it?
 Our recommendation would be Herbies Fish Bar (just in front of the sailing club by the sandy beach).
 On a sunny day the queues can be long but you can enjoy them on the sand with the option of running to the shelters should the clouds open.
 Beware of the seagulls – they are masters of swooping and stealing your supper.